Human-centred design 101: here’s what it means for architecture

 4 examples of human-centric architectural design

-1. The Lantern, assisted living in Ohio
+The Lantern, assisted living in Ohio

 The Lantern is an assisted living community in Ohio designed to serve senior citizens suffering from dementia and Alzheimer’s.
-The architects designed the neighbourhood to reflect that of the 1930s and ‘40s because that was when many of the residents grew up.
+The architects designed the neighbourhood to reflect that of the 1930s and 1940s because that was when many of the residents grew up.
 The community is complete with porches, rocking chairs and grass-like carpets.

-2. Villa Verde, incremental housing in Chile
+Villa Verde, incremental housing in Chile

-These properties are not just more affordable, but they also offer a unique twist and a one-of-a-kind home to every family.
+These properties are not just more affordable, but also offer a unique twist and a one-of-a-kind home to every family.

-3. Kamanar Secondary School in Senegal
+Kamanar Secondary School in Senegal

 Kamanar Secondary School in Senegal is made up of a grid of classroom pods that have been organised around pre-existing tree canopies.
 This is to promote flora on the campus and to use the shade as a way of creating comfortable social spaces that serve the students and teachers.

-4. Miasteczko Wilanow in Warsaw
+Miasteczko Wilanow in Warsaw

 Miasteczko Wilanow in Warsaw is a 450-hectare housing development that holds 10,000 people per square kilometre.
-However, despite the high density, this development still has its people and their well-being at its heart.
+However, despite the high density, this development still has its people and their wellbeing at its heart.

 Natural features are weaved throughout, including green belts and water features.
 On top of this, everything the community needs is within walking distance to remove the need for too many cars or the reliance on public transport.